pmrcunha/pmrcunha/README.md

 Eventually it became time to get a job again, and I joined Dixa, in the AI team.
 Long story short(er), I started building the frontend for prototypes of AI features, and found myself leading the team.
-We had way more need of people to setup services and pipelines to put AI models in production than to build UI, so that's what I learned and got my hands on.
+We had way more need for people to setup services and pipelines to put AI models in production than to build UI, so that's what I learned and got my hands on.
 It's also when I started to think more about the processes and approaches that make a team productive, while its members stay happy and keep growing, which has been a big part of my career to this day.